openstack/rally/doc/specs/in-progress/db_refactoring.rst

 * WorkloadData - contains chunks of raw data for future data analyze and reporting.
-This is complete information that we don't need always, as well for getting overview of what happend.
+This is complete information that we don't need always, as well for getting overview of what happened.
 As we have multiple chunks per Workload, we won't be able to store them without creating this table.

 * Tag - contains tags binded to tasks and subtasks by uuid and type